unity8-team/miral/building_and_using_miral.md

     $ bin/miral-xrun firefox

-This atuomatically starts a Xmir X11 server on a new $DISPLAY for the application to use.
+This automatically starts a Xmir X11 server on a new $DISPLAY for the application to use.
 You can use miral-xrun both from a command-line outside the miral-shell or, for example, from a terminal running in the shell.